Cortana (virtual assistant): Privacy concerns

-Cortana indexes and stores user information.
-Cortana can be disabled; this will cause Windows search to search Bing as well as the local computer, but that can also be disabled.
-Turning Cortana off does not in itself delete user data stored on Microsoft's servers, but it can be deleted by user action.
-Microsoft has further been criticized for requests to Bing's website for a file called "threshold.appcache", which contains Cortana's information through searches made through the Start Menu even when Cortana is disabled on Windows 10.
+Cortana indexed and stored user information.
+Cortana could be disabled; this would cause Windows search to search Bing as well as the local computer, but that could also be disabled.
+Turning Cortana off did not in itself delete user data stored on Microsoft's servers, but data was able to be deleted by user action.
+Microsoft was further criticized for requests to Bing's website for a file called "threshold.appcache", which contained Cortana's information through searches made through the Start Menu, even when Cortana was disabled on Windows 10.

 As of April 2014, Cortana was disabled for users aged under 13 years.

 Regions and languages

-The British version of Cortana speaks with a British accent and uses British idioms, while the Chinese version, known as Xiao Na, speaks Mandarin Chinese and has an icon featuring a face and two eyes, which is not used in other regions.
+The British version of Cortana spoke with a British accent and used British idioms, while the Chinese version, known as Xiao Na, spoke Mandarin Chinese and had an icon featuring a face and two eyes, which was not used in other regions.